Nexmo/nexmo-developer/_tutorials/using-subaccounts.md

 ## Overview

-This tutorial looks at a use case here a partner uses the Subaccounts API to successfully manage end customers.
-Before working through this tutorial you main want to first review the [main concepts](/account/subaccounts/overview).
+This tutorial describes a use case where a partner uses the Subaccounts API to successfully manage end customers.

+## Prerequisites

+You should be familiar with the [main concepts](/account/subaccounts/overview) associated with the Subaccounts API.

 ## Creating a subaccount